DUI Class Online At a Glance

 Rigorously developed to meet content and security requirements of the State of Illinois.

-Uses course material on CD-ROM that fully integrates with the sophisticated, yet easy-to-use, interactive online program.
+Course material fully integrated in a sophisticated, yet easy-to-use, interactive online program.

 128-bit encryption protects the registration and education process.

 Confidentiality is maintained at every level (electronic and administrative) to preserve privacy.

 Based on more than 30 years of successful risk education from Intervention Instruction, the program is proven effective in meeting all requirements and reducing recidivism.

 To complete your risk education requirement through DUI Class Online, you must have a valid credit card AND the appropriate evaluation documents.
 Depending on where you received your DUI arrest, you will need to provide different information.